How To Keep Your Finances And Cryptocurrencies Secure From Cybercriminals

 - Connect Up to 6 Devices at Once

 If there’s one thing that we’ve become more accustomed to since the rise of the COVID-19 pandemic, it’s online shopping and banking.
 More people than ever are working remotely from their homes, a circumstance that has also given them the incentive to take care of their shopping and banking needs online.
 E-commerce sales are set to break into trillion-dollar numbers this year, which signals the convenience that the power of online shopping offers.

 But with great power comes great responsibility, namely, the responsibility of users to protect their sensitive financial information in cyberspace.
 Despite the convenience that online shopping and banking provide, they also give cybercriminals different opportunities to compromise personal information such as usernames and passwords.
 So, whether you shop online or are a regular crypto user, it’s up to you to keep your finances and cryptocurrencies safe from malicious third parties.

-How To Protect Your Username And Password From Phishing Scams
+How To Protect Your Credentials From Phishing Scams?

 Among the most typical scams that cybercriminals execute to steal personal information are phishing attacks.
 Threat actors interested in quickly obtaining someone’s identity often send phishing links via text messages or emails to unwitting users to steal their bank account login information.
 Aside from banks, cybercriminals may also impersonate online retailers and even government agencies.

 The contents of the phishing texts or emails alert users of fraudulent charges and transactions on their accounts and direct victims who click on them toward believable (but fake) websites.
 Since these phishing links are sophisticated impersonations of legitimate retailers and banks, recipients often click on them in a state of panic and provide their usernames and passwords, eager to resolve their seemingly serious issue.